 Meet the pygmy rabbit: the smallest rabbit species in the world, a creature that only thrives in the biggest, healthiest sagebrush and one of the hardest-to-spot critters in North America.

-I’ve searched for them but in sagebrush country for years but never caught so much as a glimpse.
+I’ve searched for them in sagebrush country for years but never caught so much as a glimpse.

 Recently, I got a tip on a spot in southwestern Wyoming where the little rabbits thrived.
 That sounded like the perfect excuse for a 4th of July holiday road trip.